 Consequences of Dog Inbreeding

 The consequences of inbreeding in dogs are manifold, and for most, they are lethal to dogs affected.
 The main problem with inbreeding is that the consequences take a while to be seen in a bloodline or a breeder’s breeding program.
 Indeed, many dogs will suffer later on as senior dogs, while some litters may have a higher ration of stillbirth.
 It’s difficult to figure it all out and pin it down as being a consequence of inbreeding, but it often is.

 1. Inbreeding depression

 Way before the science of genetics, it was noticed by the livestock breeders that too much inbreeding had a diminishing return in the vitality, fecundity, and mortality of the stock.
 Today, this phenomenon is called inbreeding depression.

-The benefits of inbreeding to acquire specific good traits comes with it a host of traits that make the inbreeding counterproductive for both the breeder and the dog.
-The reason inbreeding depression happens is because many negative characteristics of a dog (and other animals as well including humans) are expressed only when a dog has two alleles of a gene that are the same (i.e. homozygous).
+The benefits of inbreeding to acquire specific good traits come with it a host of traits that make inbreeding counterproductive for both the breeder and the dog.
+The reason inbreeding depression happens is that many negative characteristics of a dog (and other animals as well including humans) are expressed only when a dog has two alleles of a gene that are the same (i.e. homozygous).
 Many bad diseases and traits will only be expressed when there are two copies of recessive genes for the condition.
 The fatal and incurable disease of degenerative myelopathy is an example.
 The dog’s genome of 19,000 genes has been mapped, but how each of these individual genes is expressed is still an open question.

 Diversity in the genetic makeup of any individual dog or any breed makes a dog and a breed more likely to be stronger, more fertile, and more likely to live a long life.